top of page

 Are you finding every excuse to celebrate?
 Because I'm starting to think life is about finding every excuse to celebrate.
 Is anyone else noticing this theme?

 I am enjoying getting to find small things to celebrate.
 I am also still celebrating my return to the loom!
 I am still shocked I get to continue doing this thing that I love!
 I get to weave magic fabric and work in a medium that gives me light and inspiration for art and for life.
 I am celebrating in every way I can!
-There was a colorful scarf release, a champagne celebration with family, and a fresh new journal has been purchased to capture all of my new ideas for coming batches in 2024!
+There was a colorful scarf release, a champagne celebration with family, and a fresh new journal has been purchased to capture all of my new ideas for the coming batches in 2024!
 It has also been extra special getting to celebrate in community.
 There is nothing like getting through a difficult time with the support of community AND getting to celebrate with that same community.
 So, please feel free to pop a bottle of champagne, play a good dance song, or make a cute little smirk, because celebrating is in order!!

 FINALLY...